CALL FOR PAPERS

 Unbiased, independent, critical assessment is an intrinsic part of all scholarly work, including scientific investigation and theological reflection.
 The peer reviewers are experts in their field and thus are an important extension of the scholarly process.

-Peer review of submissions and editing will be carried out by section editors and selected reviewers prior to publication.
+Peer review of submissions and editing will be carried out by selected reviewers prior to publication.
 The purpose of this review is to assure that submissions meet the rigorous scientific, ethical and theological standards of the Journal.
 The peer review process entails the following:

 1. The Author submits the manuscript electronically according to Author Guidelines.